mrseanryan/data-type-predictor/README.md

 # data-type-predictor README

-Given the name of a property or attribute, try to predict a data type like string, bool int...
+Given the name of a property or attribute like 'BrandName' or 'AmountReceived', try to predict a data type like String, Boolean, Integer...

 # Usage